top of page

 SIESTA KEY BEACH LIVE WEBCAM

-Siesta Beach is a beach located on Siesta Key in the U.S. state of Florida.
-Unlike beaches elsewhere that are made up mostly of pulverized coral, Siesta Beach's sand is 99% quartz, most of which comes from the Appalachian Mountains. https://maps.app.goo.gl/j9FjG9giERJoKN5h6
+About: Siesta Beach is a beach located on Siesta Key in the U.S. state of Florida.
+Unlike beaches elsewhere that are made up mostly of pulverized coral, Siesta Beach's sand is 99% quartz, most of which comes from the Appalachian Mountains.
+The beach is somewhat south facing, helping protect it from the waves.

 SIESTA KEY WEBCAM